joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/24/sports/olympics/skateboarding-olympics-explained.html?searchResultPosition=8

 **The Most Influential Spreader of Coronavirus Misinformation Online**\
-`Researchers and regulators say Joseph Mercola, an osteopathic physician, creates and profits from misleading claims about Covid-19.
-“I have every right to inform the public,” he says.`\
+`Researchers and regulators say Joseph Mercola, an osteopathic physician, creates and profits from misleading claims about Covid-19 vaccines.`\
 https://nytimes.com/2021/07/24/technology/joseph-mercola-coronavirus-misinformation-online.html?searchResultPosition=9

 **Takato dominates in judo, giving Japan its first gold medal at the Games.**\